 Concentrations for BS and BA Programs

-Computer science majors can use their electives to form an optional concentration in five different computer science areas: computer graphics and game development; computer networks and security; database and systems; software engineering and application development; or artificial intelligence and robotics.
+Computer science majors can use their electives to form an optional concentration in five different computer science areas: cyber security; data science; artificial intelligence and machine learning; software engineering and system development; and computer networks and distributed systems.
 Computer science majors must take three courses (out of their 400-level electives) from a particular topic to receive a concentration in that area.
 Concentrations will not appear on the diploma but will be stated on a certificate issued by the computer science program.
 The list of the courses for each concentration is as follows:

 CS 408, CS 410, CS 413, CS 415